Robert Arias

-Robert Alberto Arias Sancho (born 16 March 1980 in Costa Rica) is a Costa Rican retired footballer.
+Robert Alberto Arias Sancho (born 16 March 1980) is a Costa Rican retired footballer.

 Career

 Arias started his career with Herediano, playing for them until 2011 despite offers from Alajuelense and Saprissa, the most successful team in Costa Rica.

 While coaching Suchitepéquez in Guatemala, he claimed it was impossible to win in an away game against Sololá, due to death threats and the referee's bias.

 Personal life

 Arias' nephew, Aarón Salazar, is also a professional footballer.